Easy Homemade Sourdough

 Sourdough

 - Wet your hands and then scoop your fingers under one quarter of the dough.
-Gently pull the dough up vertically and then fold it back onto the dough in the centre.
+Gently pull the dough up vertically and then fold it back onto itself in the centre.
 Turn the bowl a quarter turn and repeat another 3 times, i.e. until you are back to the start.
+This is the stretch and fold method.

-- Remove the dough from the bowl and then lightly oil it.
+- By now, you will have done one lot of stretch and folds and 3 lots of coil foils with 30 minute gaps in between.
+Remove the dough from the bowl and then lightly oil it.

 - Lightly flour your work surface and tip your dough out onto it.

-- Gently stretch the dough into a rectangle shape of about 10 x 12 inches in dimensions.
+- Gently stretch the dough into a loose rectangle, about 20 cm x 25 cm

 - Fold one of the long sides over into the middle and then do the same with the other side so that you have 3 layers on top of each other.